harshagarwal94/Java/README.md

-Overriding Methods, Polymorphism, and Static Classes : Using access levels: private, protected, default, and public
+Overriding Methods, Polymorphism, and Static Classes : Using access levels: private, protected, default, and public -Overriding methods
-- Overriding
-methods
-- Using virtual method invocation
+-Using virtual method invocation
-- Using varargs to specify
+-Using varargs to specify
 variable arguments

-- Using the instanceof operator to compare object
+-Using the instanceof operator to compare object types -Using upward and downward casts

-types
-- Using upward and downward casts

-- Modeling business
+-Modeling business
 problems by using the static keyword

-- Implementing the singleton
+-Implementing the singleton
 design pattern.
-Abstract and Nested Classes: Designing general -

-purpose base classes by using abstract classes

-- Constructing abstract

-Java classes and subclasses

-- Applying final keyword in Java
--

-Distinguish between top

--level and nested classes.
-Interfaces and

-Lambda Expressions: Defining a Java interface

-- Choosing between

-interface inheritance and class inheritance

-- Extending an interface
--

-Defaulting methods

-- Anonymous inner classes

-- Defining a Lambda

-Expression
+Abstract and Nested Classes: Designing general -purpose base classes by using abstract classes -Constructing abstract Java classes and subclasses - Applying final keyword in Java Distinguish between top -level and nested classes.
+Interfaces and Lambda Expressions: Defining a Java interface - Choosing between interface inheritance and class inheritance - Extending an interface Defaulting methods - Anonymous inner classes - Defining a Lambda Expression